grant24/qmk_firmware/keyboards/ferris/keymaps/grant24/readme.md

   keys on the base layer, where there are no dedicated modifiers.
 - `swap win` sends `alt-tab` for changing focus but holds `alt` between consecutive presses.
-- `swap desk` behaves similarly but sends `gui-tab`, for changing desktop worksapace.
+- `swap desk` behaves similarly but sends `gui-tab`, for changing desktop workspace.

 ## Oneshot modifiers